The Nature Of 'Teams'

 Introducing Gary Veale

-Gary is an expert on the human-nature relationship and future of work.
-He is an Honorary Senior Fellow at the University of Melbourne and a practice partner with Monash Business School.
-He holds a PhD in the role of nature in unlocking human potential (University of Melbourne), is a qualified teacher (Bath Uni) and has an honours degree in biological science (Durham Uni).
-When not spending time with his wife and two daughters, Gary’s backstory includes dog sledding in remote Alaska and 8 years as a volunteer guide at Melbourne Zoo.
+Gary is an expert on the human-nature relationship and future of work, and an experienced facilitator, speaker and trusted advisor to organisations large and small.
+He is an Honorary Senior Fellow at the University of Melbourne, a practice partner with Monash Business School and a former Director with KPMG.
+He holds a PhD in the role of nature in unlocking human potential (University of Melbourne), is a qualiﬁed educator and brings over 25 years of professional experience.

 Unearthing evidence.
 Growing what matters.
 Bearing fruit.